 It is the function to use before having a vehicle inspected for compliance with a state emissions program.

 Some new model vehicle models may support two types of I/M Readiness tests.

-- Since DTCs Cleared – indicates status of the monitors since the DTCs are erased.
+- Since DTCs Cleared – indicates the status of the monitors since the DTCs are erased.

 An OBDII I/M readiness test is the best home smog test check most vehicle owners can do before getting it checked at a testing station.

-There are many good budget units available with some of our favorite picks below.
+Many good-budget units are available, with some of our favorite picks below.